jasonmimick/puppet-exercise/README.md

 4. In a couple paragraphs explain what automation means to you and why it is important to an organization's infrastructure design strategy.

-  Information Technology Automation is the process of enabling systems, software, and processes to act independently.
+  Automation is the process of enabling systems, software, and processes to act independently.
 Consider the scenario of launching a new software product.
 Typically this requires multiple new servers for development and testing.
 In a non-automated world, dozens of manual steps are required - allocation of hardware and operating systems, application of policies, dependecy checks, etc.
 These tasks then need to be repeated multiple times for each server.
 Automation frameworks reduce tasks like this to "pushing a button".

   Automation is important.
 We're prone to make mistakes when attempting to repeat complicated technical tasks.
 That's why we have computers.
 By automating processes organizations are able to reduce risk, prevent accidents, and focus on core business goals rather than "housework".